Impact of galactic distributions in celestial capture of dark matter: Uncertainties in DM capture

 White dwarfs (WD) are the stellar-core remnant of a low mass star, which are not massive enough to initiate later stages of burning at their cores.
 Such a star balances its gravitational collapse by its electron degeneracy pressure.
 A typical white dwarf is mostly comprised of oxygen and carbon, however the dominant contribution comes from carbon nuclei.

-We consider a typical Carbon dominated WD of unit solar mass extending upto a radius of $10^4$ kms.
-We probe a DM-nucleon scattering cross-section of the order of $10^{-38} \, \rm cm^2$.
+We consider a typical carbon dominated WD of unit solar mass extending upto a radius of $10^4 \, {\rm Km}$.
+We consider a DM-nucleon scattering cross-section of the order of $10^{-38} \, \rm cm^2$.

-In figure \ref{fig:WD} we plot the relative changes in the capture rate calculated from equation \eqref{eq:capt-effective} for the different velocity distributions, similar to figure \ref{fig:NS}.
-We report a change of $100\%$ in the capture rate taking into the uncertainties introduced from observations, for the Mao et al. velocity distribution.
-Whereas, we find a corresponding $22\%$ change in the capture rate using the best fit parameters for the FIRE-2 simulation, provided in table \ref{tab:bestfit}.
-The variations in the DM capture rate for the individual distributions taken up for this work are summarized in table \ref{tab:PerUnc}.
+In Fig. \ref{fig:WD} we plot the relative changes in the capture rate calculated from Eq. \eqref{eq:capt-effective} for the different velocity distributions, similar to Fig. \ref{fig:NS}.
+We report a change of $100\%$ in the capture rate taking into the uncertainties introduced from observations, for the Mao \emph{et al.} velocity distribution.
+Whereas, we find a corresponding $22\%$ change in the capture rate using the best fit parameters for the FIRE-2 simulation, provided in Table \ref{tab:bestfit}.
+The variations in the DM capture rate for the individual distributions taken up for this work are summarized in Table \ref{tab:PerUnc}.
 For APOSTLE and ARTEMIS we find a corresponding deviation of $ 65\% $ and $186\% $ respectively.
 Similar to our study of NS, we notice the multi-scatter framework to set in at a DM mass of $\sim 10^5$ GeV, from where the change in the relative capture rate increases significantly.

 Apart from the uncertainties discussed in this work, the ambiguities while determining the mass and radius of a WD would lead to similar but reduced effects in the capture rate.
 The errors obtained in determining the mass and radius of a unit solar mass WD is found to be $1\%$ and $3\%$ respectively \cite{Bond2017TheSS,Holberg_1998}.
-These errors can lead to a maximum of $17\%$ variation in the DM capture rate.
-Heating signatures from old WDs such as the M4 cluster \cite{McCullough:2010ai,Dasgupta:2019juq,Bell:2021fye} are typically used to probe DM properties from its capture inside WDs.
+These errors can lead to a maximum $17\%$ variation in the DM capture rate.
+Assuming the high DM density at the M4 globular cluster, projected bounds on the DM-nucleon scattering cross-section have been derived from the heating signatures of old WDs \cite{McCullough:2010ai,Dasgupta:2019juq,Bell:2021fye}.
 The uncertainty in determining the luminosity quoted in \cite{Bedin2009THEEO} would translate to an uncertainty of only $2\%$ in the WD effective temperature.
-The exclusion limits on DM-nucleon scattering cross-section may vary upto $72\%$ due to the maximum change in capture rate quoted above.
+Assuming the DM dispersion velocity to be $8 \, {\rm km/s}$ and DM density to be $798 \, {\rm GeV \, cm^{-3}}$ at the M4 cluster \cite{McCullough:2010ai,Bell:2021fye}, the projected limits on DM-nucleon scattering cross-section can vary upto $124\%$ for Mao \emph{et al.} distribution, for DM mass of $10^3 \, {\rm GeV}$.

-\subsection{Brown Dwarfs}
+\subsection{Brown dwarfs}

 Brown dwarfs are sub-stellar objects which lie in between the mass range of planets and stars, with masses about $15-75$ times that of Jupiter and a radius comparable to that of Jupiter.
 The density of BDs although greater than that of planets, are not dense enough to start Hydrogen burning in their cores.
 This makes them ideal to search for heating signatures resulting from the capture of DM.